About 1.5 years ago I wrote an article titled “How to Blast Out Of Obscurity” for StartupBros.

 Today, I wanna walk you through a similar “80/20-activity-process,” for how you can start a popular podcast.
 This is something I’ve done over the last 3 months, and I didn’t have to put in soul-killing hours to accomplish it.
 Read on and you’ll find out why.

-• How to Become Featured in iTunes New & Noteworthy
+- How to Become Featured in iTunes New and Noteworthy

 My podcast is called 25 Minuter.